Skip to main content

 Outbreak: The Nightmare Chronicles was developed by Dead Drop Studios LLC.

-Outbreak: The Nightmare Chronicles has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its gameplay.
+Outbreak: The Nightmare Chronicles has received negative reviews from players and negative reviews from critics.
+Most players liked Outbreak: The Nightmare Chronicles for its atmosphere but disliked it for its story.

 Outbreak: The Nightmare Chronicles is a single player game.

-Similar games include Them and Us, Outbreak: The New Nightmare, Daymare: 1998, Tormented Souls, THE MUTE HOUSE and others.
+Similar games include Them and Us, Daymare: 1998, Outbreak: The New Nightmare, Dead Beacon, Propagation: Paradise Hotel and others.